 Candidates having met all requirements to the satisfaction of the ACLS IHCP for a particular level will be issued a certificate indicating the Level attained and using either the CHE, CH or CHTech designation.
-In addition, those who have demonstrated academic training as either FIG/IHO/ICA Category S-5A, or S-5B, will have it mentioned on their certificate.
+In addition, those who have demonstrated academic training as either FIG/IHO/ICA Category S-5A, or candidate also completed a Category A or B course, the candidate will be able to use the designation

+S-5B, will have it mentioned on their certificate.